 Aeroflot, one of the largest airlines in Russia, has big plans for 2013.
 He wants to equip 26 of long-courier aircraft with Wi-Fi devices until the end of 2013.
 The project is part of the company's development strategy.
 Vitaly Saveliev, Aeroflot CEO, said that this action has two objectives: to introduce technology in all spheres of the company and to enter the list of global carriers that offer these facilities on board aircraft.

-Internet service will be available on 22 aircraft Airbus A330 and 4 aircraft Boeing 777, this until the end of the year.
-In T1 2013, passengers will enjoy Wi-Fi technology only on 15 aircraft (12 Airbus 330 and 3 Boeing 777).
-The job is moving pretty fast.
-According to the information, the technology has already been mounted and tested on 5 A330: VQ-BPI "L.Yashin", VQ-BPK "I.Kulibin", VP-BDD "A.Mojaiskiy", VP-BDE "L.Kantorovich", VQ-BPJ “V.Brumel”.
+Internet service will be available on 22 aircraft Airbus A330 and 4 aircraft Boeing 777, that by the end of the year.
+In Q1 2013, passengers will enjoy wi-fi technology on only 15 aircraft (12 Airbus 330 and 3 Boeing 777).
+Things are moving pretty fast.
+According to the information, the technology has already been mounted and tested on 5 A330: VQ-BPI “L.Yashin”, VQ-BPK “I.Kulibin”, VP-BDD “A.Mojaiskiy”, VP-BDE “L.Kantorovich”, VQ-BPJ “V.Brumel”.

 The program will continue after 2013.
-Aeroflot plans show that other 12 Boeing 777 aircraft will be equipped with Wi-Fi up to 2016.
-The Russian carrier is developing this project together with OnAir - a leading provider of connectivity services, IT and using Inmarsat satellite networks.
+Aeroflot plans show that another 12 Boeing 777 aircraft will be equipped with wi-fi by 2016.
+The Russian carrier is developing this project together with OnAir - a major provider of connectivity, IT services and uses Inmarsat satellite networks .